Workers’ Compensation Lawyers in Missouri

 It is important to remember that a workers’ compensation insurance adjuster works for the insurer — not for you.
 While the adjuster or nurse case administrator may be very friendly and give you information while attempting to guide you through the system, these are employees paid by the insurer.
 It is their job to get the claim finished and minimize the amount of money the insurer has to expend to resolve your claim.
 You may even be encouraged by the insurer’s employees not to consult an attorney.
 The bottom line is that this is terrible advice for any claimant, and these types of recommendations are calculated to save the insurance company money.

-Given the complexity of the benefits involved and the frequent lack of clear communication between injured workers and employers/insurers, every worker with a potential workers’ compensation claim should consult an injury attorney before signing anything.
+Given the complexity of the benefits involved and the frequent lack of clear communication between injured workers and employers/insurers, every worker with a potential workers’ compensation claim should consult an iattorney before signing anything.
 It is possible to lose your rights to pursue a claim if you voluntarily sign away your rights or if you allow the statute of limitations period (the time you have under the law to file an official workers’ compensation claim) to run out.
 As a result, it is important to contact our Missouri workers’ compensation attorneys early in the process and as soon after your injury as possible.

 Disputes often arise between claimants and employers/insurers over myriad issues, including: